 The Remedy – Passage of Federal Legislation

-The Safeguard American Food Exports (SAFE) Act was introduced in Congress on March 13, 2013 and would prevent the establishment of horse slaughter plants in the U.S., end the current export of American horses for slaughter abroad, and protect the public from consuming toxic horse meat.
+The Safeguard American Food Exports (SAFE) Act was reintroduced in Congress on April 23, 2015 and would prevent the establishment of horse slaughter plants in the U.S., end the current export of American horses for slaughter abroad, and protect the public from consuming toxic horse meat.
 The SAFE Act was introduced with a strong list of bipartisan original cosponsors.

 The passage of this legislation is a priority for the nation’s leading animal welfare organizations, as well as many veterinarians and equine groups across the country, including the Humane Society Veterinary Medical Association and Veterinarians for Equine Welfare.
 To see a list of anti-slaughter supporters, click here.